We solve all your doubts, so we are on the same page

 Generally, if you are in Spain for less than 183 days per year, you are not considered a resident for tax purposes.
 However, there are exceptions.
-For instance, if your spouse and children live in Spain.
-Or if the Spanish tax office believes that your core economic interests are in Spain, although this is difficult to determine.
-If you are unsure of your tax liabilities you can also arrange a personalised report with our tax advisors.
-This is a separate service.
-We will offer it to you once you complete the form.
+For instance, if your spouse and children live in Spain, or if the Spanish tax office believes that your core economic interests are in Spain.
+You can also verify it by answering a few simple questions through our form.
+In less than 99 seconds.

 Yes.
 The Spanish tax office makes no distinction on this matter.
 You have to pay taxes for allocated income.

 If the taxpayer is a citizen of a European Economic Area (EEA) country the rate is 19%.
 If not, it will be 24%.
 This rate is applied on the taxable base and will vary depending on whether you are declaring income obtained from renting out the property or for the income allocation.

 Yes, each owner must file their own tax return.
 Even if they are married.

 You’ll have to file a tax return for each property you own in Spain.

 Yes, you’re required to pay tax for allocated property income.
 This would amount to the number of days the property was in your name without being rented out, up until the date it was sold.
 Regardless of any other taxes that you’ll have to submit, such as those related to the sale itself.